 I recommend taking on Divine Beast Vah Ruta (the Elephant beast) first.
-It's the easiest of the four to take on, gives you a pretty good bonus upon completing it, and following the story that leads up to Vah Ruta also rewards you with some good weapons, items, and armour.
-I also think the game does a better job of explaining how the beasts work and how to get to them in this storyline than the others, i.e. if you do this beast first, you'll know exactly what to do when it's time to fight the others!
+It's the easiest of the four to take on, gives you a pretty good bonus upon completing it, and following the story that leads up to Vah Ruta also rewards you with some good weapons, items and armour.
+I also think the game does a better job of explaining how the beasts work and how to get to them by following this storyline.
+I.e., if you do this beast first, you'll know exactly what to do when it's time to fight the others!

-And you get to meet Sidon!
-You'll understand why that's worth mentioning once you meet him ;)
+Bonus: And you get to meet Sidon!
+You'll understand why that's worth mentioning once you meet him. ;)

-Things Struck by Lightening Will Have a Special Effect in Inventory
+Things Struck by Lightning Will Have a Special Effect in Your Inventory

-The game will give you hints about this, but it's pretty obvious to know when your items will cause you to be struck by lightening during a storm; open up your inventory and look at your shields, weapons and bows; if there's a lightening effect on them, that means they'll attract lightening (basically, anything that's not just wooden).
-Same goes for when you make it to Death Mountain; all wooden items will catch fire (and will have a smoke effect on them while you're there).
+The game will give you hints, but it's pretty obvious to know when your items will cause you to be struck by lightning during a storm.
+Open up your inventory and look at your shields, weapons and bows; if there's a lightning effect on them, that means they'll attract lightning (basically, anything that's not just wooden).
+The same goes when you make it to Death Mountain; all wooden items will catch fire (and will have a smoke effect on them while you're there).

 Don't Get Attached to Weapons

-Here's the thing: all items in this game (except one, but that's not until much later) will eventually break and you'll be unable to use it.
-So don't get attached to the great sword you found or awesome bow.
+Here's the thing: All items in this game (except one, but that's not until much later) will eventually break and you'll be unable to use it.
+So don't get attached to the great sword or awesome bow that you found.
 After a few hits, it'll break, and you can find a new one soon, anyway.

 Kill Monsters for Better Weapons

-One of the main ways you can get new weapons is in combat.
-Killing Bokoblins, Moblins, Lizalfos, Wizzrobes and more will lead to them dropping whichever item they were holding for you to pick up and then use yourself.
+One of the main ways you can get new weapons is through combat.
+Killing Bokoblins, Moblins, Lizalfos, Wizzrobes and more will cause them to drop whatever item they were holding for you to pick up and then use yourself.

 An “Up” Arrow on a Weapon Means It's Better Than What You're Currently Holding